 NIRPS will be used for diffrerent projects related to the search for exoplanets.
 Here are the various research themes:

 The majority of the stars in our solar neighborhood are red dwarfs, and we only know a few planets around these stars.
 NIRPS will be used to do a systematical survey of the red dwarfs that are closer to the Sun.
 This will allow to detect Earth-like planets in the temperate zone around these stars.
 As these red dwarfs are close to us, these planets could be among the firsts to be seen directly with the large telescopes that will be built, including TMT and E-ELT.
 The recent discovery of a terrestrial planet in the habitable zone of our closest neighbour, Proxima Centauri, suggests that we might find many comparable planets around other low-mass stars.

-In 2018, NASA will lauch a small satellite, TESS, which will have the objective to detect exoplanets everywhere in the sky using the transit method.
+In 2018, NASA lauched a small satellite, TESS, which has the objective to detect exoplanets everywhere in the sky using the transit method.
 This satellite will identify planets that pass in front of their stars, but will not measure their masses.
 By measuring the effect the planet has on the movement of its star, NIRPS will allow to obtain a mass for these planets and therefore constrain their composition.
 The planets that are the more similar than the Earth will then be studied with NIRISS on James Webb Space Telescope.